indigo-astronomy/indigo/indigo_docs/DRIVER_DEVELOPMENT_BASICS.md

 	return INDIGO_OK;
 }
 ```
+One of the few synchronous parts of INDIGO are the driver entry points.
+They are executed synchronously and if they block or take too long to return, this will block or slowdown the entire INDIGO **bus**.
+For that reason the driver entry point functions must return immediately.
+If a timely operation should be performed, it must be started in a background thread or process.
+The easiest way to achieve this is via *indigo_async()* call.

 The main function for the **executable driver** is pretty much a boiler plate code that connects to the INDIGO **bus** and calls the driver entrypoint with *INDIGO_DRIVER_INIT* and when done it calls it again with *INDIGO_DRIVER_SHUTDOWN*: